DarknessRdg/django-paranoid-model/README.md

 Sometimes you might want to keep all datas saved on your database and when user wants do delete, it is just hidden form user.

-All documentation is in the `docs` directory and online at [HERE !!](https://darknessrdg.github.io/django-paranoid-model/).
+All documentation are in the `mkdocs/docs` directory and online at [HERE !!](https://darknessrdg.github.io/django-paranoid-model/).
 If you're new here, we recomend you to checkout the documentation first :wink: .

 ## Quick start